Colegio de Contadores Públicos de Nicaragua

 To support members’ implementation of the Code, the CCPN indicates it carries out various activities such as training forums and seminars.

-- SMO 5: International Public Sector Accounting Standards
+SMO 5: International Public Sector Accounting Standards

 Since 2016, the CCPN indicates that it has been disseminating information regarding recent developments and standards issued by the IPSASB.
 Furthermore, the institute reports it has developed a training plan on IPSAS and provided seminars on IPSAS for its members and MoF officials.
-The CCPN, also indicates it has participated in meetings with World Bank representatives to contribute to a project that aims to foster financial management reform in Nicaragua.
+The CCPN also indicates it has participated in meetings with World Bank representatives to contribute to a project that aims to foster public financial management reform in Nicaragua.

-- SMO 6: Investigation and Discipline
+SMO 6: Investigation and Discipline

 In accordance with its founding legislation, the CCPN is responsible for establishing and operating an investigative and disciplinary (I&D) system for its members.
 The institute has established an Honor Tribunal that is responsible for carrying out the I&D procedures of the CCPN.

-During the next update, the CCPN is encouraged to report on its progress in aligning its I&D policies and processes against the requirements of SMO 6.
-The CCPN is encouraged to consider how it may promote the need to establish and implement an I&D system for all professional accountants in the jurisdiction to relevant authorities and stakeholders.
+The CCPN may also consider promoting the need to establish and implement an I&D system for all professional accountants in the jurisdiction to relevant authorities and stakeholders.
 Any actions it is undertaking around this initiative should be added to its SMO Action Plan.

-- SMO 7: International Financial Reporting Standards
+SMO 7: International Financial Reporting Standards

 Nicaragua does not have legally binding corporate financial reporting standards.
-However, in practice the CCPN, is empowered by the Law on the Practice of Public Accounting, Law No. 6 of April 14, 1959 to set corporate accounting standards for its members and the Superintendence of Banks and Other Financial Institutions requires the application of IFRS for all regulated companies, effective as of January 1, 2019.
+However, in practice, the CCPN, is empowered by the Law on the Practice of Public Accounting, Law No. 6 of April 14, 1959 to set corporate accounting standards for its members.
+The CCPN has adopted the Spanish translations of IFRS and IFRS for Small- and Medium-sized Entities (SMEs) as issued by the IASB since 2011.
+Furthermore, the Superintendence of Banks and Other Financial Institutions requires the application of IFRS for all regulated companies, effective as of January 1, 2019.

+As part of its activities to advance the legal, uniform adoption of IFRS and IFRS for SMEs for all companies, the CCPN reports that it maintains a dialogue with key stakeholders such as those from the business community, the SIBOFI, universities, and the tax authority.
 In this regard, a World Bank-funded project is being implemented by the Government of Nicaragua to develop a new Commercial Code.
-In October 2014, the CCPN proposed the application of the IFRS as national standards and that the role of CCPN as a technical body responsible for regulating all the accountancy profession be formalized in the law.
-In 2015, the proposed Commercial Code was submitted by the Government of Nicaragua to the National Assembly for approval, however, as of 2018, the Commercial Code has not been approved by the National Assembly.
+In October 2014, the CCPN proposed the application of the IFRS as national standards and that the role of CCPN as a technical body responsible for regulating all the accountancy profession be formalized in the Law.
+In 2015, the proposed Commercial Code was submitted by the Government of Nicaragua to the National Assembly for approval; however, as of 2022, the new Commercial Code is still pending approval.